kecorradine/ops-docs/build_environment.md

 * Credentials

 Add SSH key, username jenkins.
 If using the official IHTSDO ansible inventory, the ssh key is in ~/.ssh

-* GitHub Web Hook

-Configure to use automatic hook updates.
-See password doc for user information.
-OAuth is prefered to password auth.

 # Upgrading Jenkins